FBoldrinigg/Codesignal/Arcade/Intro/02 - Edge of the ocean/README.md

 <li>For <code>n = 3</code>, the output should be<br>
 <code>shapeArea(n) = 13</code>.</li>

+#6
-#6Ratiorg got <code>statues</code> of <em>different</em> sizes as a present from CodeMaster for his birthday, each statue having an non-negative integer size.
+Ratiorg got <code>statues</code> of <em>different</em> sizes as a present from CodeMaster for his birthday, each statue having an non-negative integer size.
 Since he likes to make things perfect, he wants to arrange them from smallest to largest so that each statue will be bigger than the previous one exactly by <code>1</code>.
 He may need some additional statues to be able to accomplish that.
 Help him figure out the minimum number of additional statues needed.</p>
 <p><span style="color:#44BFA3;font-size:1.4em;">Example</span></p>
 <p>For <code>statues = [6, 2, 3, 8]</code>, the output should be<br>
 <code>makeArrayConsecutive2(statues) = 3</code>.</p>
 <p>Ratiorg needs statues of sizes <code>4</code>, <code>5</code> and <code>7</code>.</p>

+#7
-#7<p>Given a sequence of integers as an array, determine whether it is possible to obtain a strictly increasing sequence by removing no more than one element from the array.</p>
+<p>Given a sequence of integers as an array, determine whether it is possible to obtain a strictly increasing sequence by removing no more than one element from the array.</p>
 <p><em>Note:</em> sequence <code>a<sub>0</sub></code>, <code>a<sub>1</sub></code>, ..., <code>a<sub>n</sub></code> is considered to be a strictly increasing if <code>a<sub>0</sub> &lt; a<sub>1</sub> &lt; ... &lt; a<sub>n</sub></code>.
 Sequence containing only one element is also considered to be strictly increasing.</p>
 <p><span style="color:#44BFA3;font-size:1.4em;">Example</span></p>
 <ul>